-With that being said, there are trained ‘free-pour’ bartenders out there who can accurately measure their pours down to the millimeter.
-But it takes time to get to that level and it usually involves some form of rigorous free-pouring training & testing.
+With that being said, there are trained free-pour bartenders out there who can accurately measure their pours down to the millimeter.
+But, it takes time to get to that level and it usually involves some form of rigorous free-pouring training & testing.

-Between the 2, I think bartenders should learn how to do both.
+As someone who has managed many bars, I think bartenders should learn how to do both.
 Start with using a jigger (most venues require you to use them anyway) and move onto free-pouring once you have a better feel for measurements and if the bar you work for lets you.

 As far as how you hold the bottle, it doesn’t really matter as long as you hold it by the neck and you have a finger or thumb on top of the speed pourer to prevent it from falling off.

 2) Frosting Glassware

 Frosting glassware isn’t necessarily a technique, but rather more of a best practice.
 It doesn’t require any skill, you just need to know why and how to do it.

 The reason why we chill glassware is because it helps keep cocktails crisp and cool for longer.
 This is especially important for drinks served without ice, like a Martini or Manhattan.

 There are two main ways to chill glassware in cocktail making.